-Here’s what we know about 'Atlanta' season four
+'Atlanta' shares season four US release date

 Season three of Atlanta has largely followed Earn, Darius and Van (though her screen time has been limited) as they join Al on his European tour, with chaotic/frustrating/bizarre/trippy (delete as applicable) visits to Copenhagen, London, Budapest and Amsterdam completed thus far.

 Atlanta being Atlanta, though, things haven’t been quite as straightforward as that.
-Season three has included an array of standalone episodes – in some cases, actual mini-horror films (see season premiere ‘Three Slaps’) – that haven’t featured any of the main cast but are still compelling viewing through their biting mix of satire and surrealism, which daringly confront the show’s audience with often uncomfortable questions about race, inequality and class.
-These offerings have only strengthened the notion that you should never second-guess Atlanta – you just have to sit back and enjoy the ride.
+Season three has included an array of standalone episodes – in some cases, actual mini-horror films (see season premiere ‘Three Slaps’) – that haven’t featured any of the main cast but still make for compelling viewing thanks to their biting mix of satire and surrealism.
+Along the way, they daringly confront the show’s audience with often uncomfortable questions about race, inequality and class.
+These offerings have only strengthened the notion that you should never second-guess Atlanta; you just have to sit back and enjoy the ride.

 What have Donald Glover and his showrunners said so far about the plot of Atlanta season four?

-Glover previously said that Atlanta seasons three and four “are going to be some of the best television ever made.
-Sopranos only ones who can touch us”.
+Glover previously said that Atlanta seasons three and four “are going to be some of the best television ever made”, adding that The Sopranos is the only show that “can touch us”.

-The show’s decision to relocate to Europe for season three, meanwhile, has taken it out of its titular situation, but, as Glover explained recently: “It’s our point of view; it’s not really about the place… Atlanta is a state of mind.
-Europe solidified how we felt [while writing] season three.
-[Director Hiro Murai] calls it our maximum season.”
-Or, as Glover’s brother Stephen, who writes and produces Atlanta, put it: “Atlanta is everywhere and nowhere.” (via Variety).
+Meanwhile, Atlanta‘s decision to relocate to Europe for season three has taken it away from its title city, but, as Glover explained recently: “It’s our point of view; it’s not really about the place… Atlanta is a state of mind.”
+Or, as Glover’s brother Stephen, who writes and produces Atlanta, told Variety: “Atlanta is everywhere and nowhere.”

-Glover did reveal that Atlanta will “make a very heavy resurgence, as far as the actual place” in season four, suggesting that Paper Boi’s EU tour will be wrapped up by the end of season three and he, Earn, Darius and Van will then head back to the US.
+Glover did reveal that Atlanta will “make a very heavy resurgence, as far as the actual place” in season four, suggesting that Paper Boi’s European tour will be wrapped up by the end of season three and he, Earn, Darius and Van will then head back to the US.